 less equal chance of finding expression and recognition.
 This

+is the political theory of pluralism.
 A key question is: How does government hear and act upon the signals

 from below?
 How do "problems" get on the political "agenda"?
 The